Splash Pads and Play Areas:

 - Stay hydrated.
 Free cups of water are available at quick service locations.

 - Take a quick break on transportation!
 At the Magic Kingdom, you can ride the train around the perimeter of the park.
 You can even step right outside the park to ride the monorail once around the Lagoon, or take a boat to a nearby resort to grab a quick snack.
-Epcot and Disney's Hollywood Studios have boat transportation to nearby resorts as well, and Epcot has the Friendship boats that will transport you across the World Showcase Lagoon.
+Epcot and Disney's Hollywood Studios have boat transportation and the Skyliner to nearby resorts as well, and Epcot has the Friendship boats that will transport you across the World Showcase Lagoon.

 - If you have a refillable resort mug, these can be used at any resorts- so make the most of it by hopping over to the closest resort to refill your mug and cool down for a few moments!